tingold/pgdog/README.md

 GRANT CONNECT ON DATABASE shard_1 TO pgdog;
 ```

-Once the databases are created, you can launch pgDog with the sharded configuration:
+You can launch pgDog with the sharded configuration using the files provided in the repository:

 ```bash
 cargo run -- --config pgdog-sharded.toml --users users-sharded.toml